roytang/blog/content/post/2008/04/pre-shadowmoor-triple-treat-i-under-the-sea.md

 I didn't even bother writing the matchup in the notes anymore, I would surely remember that 4 out of the first five rounds I faced Faeries.

 Game one my opponent tried to stay alive by using a Sower on my Lord of Atlantis -- but that doesn't actually do anything since my guys get the bonus no matter where the Lord is.
 I lose game two to fast beats, then in game three I get the nuts draw: Turn 1 -- Suspend Visions, Turn 2 -- Banneret, Turn 3 -- Reejerey, Adept (revealing Adept), untap island, one more Adept (revealing 3rd Adept).
 I actually had the 4th Adept as well, but I didn't want to overcommit to the board.
-No hope for the opponent's survival here&#8230;
+No hope for the opponent's survival here...

 Games 7-7 Matches 3-2